nayabatir1/fruggally/README.md

 ### What I learned

 I sharping my skill on React Native and typescript.
+I've tried to Atomic structure.
 At later point I'll try to replace zustand with my custom solution.
 However I'll do it at the very end after all the project milestones is completed.

 ### Continued development